TransRef: Multi-Scale Reference Embedding Transformer for Reference-Guided Image Inpainting: Related Work

 \subsection{Learning-based Image Inpainting}

 Recent advances in deep learning have yielded impressive results in image inpainting tasks.
-Pathak \textit{et al.}~\cite{ContextEncoders} incorporated adversarial training~\cite{GAN} to inpainting and utilized an encoder-decoder architecture to fill in missing pixels.
-Afterward, various variants~\cite{38,PENnet,wang2018image} of the U-Net structure have been developed.
-In addition, more sophisticated network modules or learning strategies were proposed to generate high-quality images, such as global and local discriminators~\cite{Globally}, contextual attention~\cite{GC}, partial convolution~\cite{PConv} and gated convolution~\cite{GConv}, \emph{etc}.
-Recent remarkable works have also been proposed to focus on large hole filling~\cite{suvorov2021resolution,zhao2021comodgan,li2022mat,lefeicvpr20,PRVS}.
+Pathak \textit{et al.}~\citep{ContextEncoders} incorporated adversarial training~\citep{GAN} to inpainting and utilized an encoder-decoder architecture to fill in missing pixels.
+Afterward, various variants~\citep{38,PENnet,wang2018image} of the U-Net structure have been developed.
+In addition, more sophisticated network modules or learning strategies were proposed to generate high-quality images, such as global and local discriminators~\citep{Globally}, contextual attention~\citep{GC}, partial convolution~\citep{PConv} and gated convolution~\citep{GConv}, \emph{etc}.
+Recent remarkable works have also been proposed to focus on large hole filling~\citep{suvorov2021resolution,lefeicvpr20,PRVS}.

-Multiple intermediate hints have been explored extensively in an effort to seek powerful guidance to assist in the inpainting of large corrupted regions.
-Initially, image edges~\cite{EC,Liangedge} were employed as structural guidance to reconstruct missing contents.
-Later on, Li \emph{et al.}~\cite{Contour} learned to predict foreground contours, which then serve as guidance for restoring the missing region.
-Structureflow~\cite{structureflow} proposed a structure reconstructor that generates smoothed images as global structural information.
-Yang \emph{et al.}~\cite{yang2020learning} introduced a structure embedding scheme that can explicitly provide structure preconditions for image restoration.
-ZITS~\cite{ZITS} used a transformer architecture to incrementally add structural information with masking positional encoding.
-Other works like SPG-Net~\cite{47} and SGE-Net~\cite{liaoeccv} used semantic segmentation maps, and MMG-Net~\cite{UnbiasedMulti-Modality} used both semantic segmentation maps and edges to efficiently learn the structural features.
-These methods can restore the corrupted regions with repetitive structures and textures with the support of large-scale data training.
-However, they continue to suffer from producing results that are semantically implausible or have artifacts in the completed regions, especially when corrupted regions contain distinctive contents.
-In addition, although pluralistic image inpainting methods~\cite{Pluralistic,UCTGAN,49} were proposed to generate multiple plausible solutions given the missing holes, the completed images cannot be restored to their original state, which is contrary to the key aim of image inpainting.
+Multiple intermediate hints have been explored extensively to seek powerful guidance to assist in the inpainting of large corrupted regions.
+Initially, image edges~\citep{EC,Liangedge} were employed as structural guidance to reconstruct missing contents.
+Later on, Li \emph{et al.}~\citep{Contour} learned to predict foreground contours, which then serve as guidance for restoring the missing region.
+Structureflow~\citep{structureflow} proposed a structure reconstructor that generates smoothed images as global structural information.
+Yang \emph{et al.}~\citep{yang2020learning} introduced a structure embedding scheme that can explicitly provide structure preconditions for image restoration.
+ZITS~\citep{ZITS} used a transformer architecture to incrementally add structural information with masking positional encoding.
+Other works like SPG-Net~\citep{47} and SGE-Net~\citep{liaoeccv} used semantic segmentation maps, and MMG-Net~\citep{UnbiasedMulti-Modality} used both semantic segmentation maps and edges to learn the structural features efficiently.